Kong/docs.konghq.com/app/_hub/kong-inc/opa/index.md

 ## Expected response from OPA

-Once OPA is done executing policies, the plugin expects the policy evaluation result in one of the two defined formats.
+Once OPA is done executing policies, the plugin expects the policy evaluation result in one of the two defined formats: boolean or object.
 Any other format will result in the plugin returning a `500 Internal Server Error` to the client.
 If the HTTP status code of the response from OPA is not `200 OK`, then it is treated as an error, which results in a `500 Internal Server Error` to the client.